nextcloud/documentation/admin_manual/configuration/external_storage_configuration_gui.rst

 Although configuration may be done by making modifications to the ``mount.json`` file, it is recommended to use the Web-GUI in the administrator panel (as described in the above section) to add, remove, or modify mount options to prevent any problems.
-See :doc:`custom_mount_config` for configuration examples.
+See :doc:`external_storage_configuration` for configuration examples.